SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/git-init.png)

 2. Commit the contents of the project and provide a commit message such as initial commit.
-The green U stands for unstaged.
+Optionally select **Always** to the question "Would you like to stage all your changes and commit them directly?" to simplify the check in process.

     ![](images/commit.png)

+    *The green U stands for unstaged or files that have not yet been added to the repository.*

 ## Exercise 2.3 Add Database Artifacts

-1. In the Getting Started wizard, select Add Database Artifacts.
+1. In the Getting Started wizard, select **Add Database Artifacts**.

     ![](images/add-tables.png)

-2. Complete all the steps to create two tables (PASSENGERS and FLIGHTRESERVATION), deploy these into tables, and to open the SAP HANA database explorer to view the deployed tables.
+2. Complete all the steps to create two tables, deploy them, and to open the SAP HANA database explorer to view the deployed tables.

     ![](images/tables-in-dbx.png)